Back to Blog

 3. Something that can eventually make money.
 Either through TikTok's native monetization, brand deals, or selling your own stuff.

 If you're missing any one of these three, you'll either burn out, get no views, or work for free.
-Let's fix that.

 The 5-Step Framework

-1 Brain Dump: What Do You Know?
+Step 1: Brain Dump — What Do You Know?

 Grab your phone's notes app.
 Set a timer for 5 minutes.
 Write down every topic you could make at least 20 videos about without doing any research.
-Not what you're "passionate" about — what you actually know things about.

 Some prompts: